How Do I Add A Director to My Company?

 If your company is registered for online access and has account login details, you may simply add the new Director as an officeholder on the ASIC website.
 You may also make amendments to existing officeholders on the same platform.

 Ready to register a company?
-Contact a LawPath consultant on 1800 LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 600+ expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800 LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.

 Lily is a Paralegal working in our content team which aims to provide free legal guides to facilitate public access to legal resources.
 With a keen interest in media and IP law, her research focuses on the evolving role of the law to navigate new and emerging information platforms.